planetfederal/workshops/workshops/suite-apps/source/data.rst

 Loading the `UScounties.shp` file is pretty easy, either using the command line or the shape loader GUI.
 Just remember that our target table name is `counties`.
 Here's the command-line::

-   shp2pgsql -D -I -s 4326 UScounties.shp counties | psql census
+   shp2pgsql -D -I -s 4326 UScounties.shp counties | psql -U postgres census

 And this is what the GUI looks like: